S3BASTI3N/nPuzzle10340912/doc/design/readme.md

 int resourceId: the resourceId of the image that is to be loaded and scaled. int width: the desired width of the loaded image.

+***

+#### SquareImageView

+##### public class SquareImageView extends ImageView
+- Class that holds a square ImageView

 ---

+##### public SquareImageView(Context context)
+- The default constructor of an ImageView

+---

+##### protected void onMeasure(final int widthMeasureSpec, final int heightMeasureSpec)
+- When the ImageView is measured the height is updated to be the same as the width in order to make the image square.

+final int widthMeasureSpec: the width of the SquareImageView.
+final int heightMeasureSpec: the height of the SquareImageView.

+---

+##### protected void onSizeChanged(final int w, final int h, final int oldw, final int oldh)
+- When the size is changed the height is changed to be the same as the width;

+final int w: the new with of the view.
+final int h: the new height of the view.
+final int oldw: the old width of the view.
+final int oldh: the old height of the view.